Data is everywhere. And as it continues to grow in our increasingly digital world, so does the risk that it’ll fall into the wrong hands.

 State bar associations also offer CLEs, and we highly recommend looking through their program catalogs to understand what’s available.

 Many bar associations have great data security resources that are also CLE-eligible.
-Below are a few examples:
+Below are a couple of examples:

 - Conflicts Client Contracts and Cybersecurity On-demand: An on-demand webinar from Texas Bar CLE